How to Prevent Hair Loss

 Minimizing the stress levels on your scalp could also mean avoiding tight ponytails, buns, braids or weaves.
 Think super-soft hair ties to give your follicles a little extra TLC.

 Scalp massage is another pampering technique that your follicles will love.
 Plus, it also has science-backed evidence suggesting that it could be beneficial for improving blood circulation to the scalp and helping stimulate hair growth!
-Our GRO Revitalizing Scalp Massager not only feels great but is an excellent tool to make sure products like hair serums and scalp detoxifying treatments really penetrate through to the follicles where they can provide optimal benefit.
+Our GRO Revitalizing Scalp Massager not only feels great but is an excellent tool to make sure products like hair serums and scalp detoxifying treatments really penetrate the scalp where they can provide optimal benefit.

 “Lastly, be mindful of the tools you are using on your hair.
 High-heat styling tools are not your friend, and you should opt for a brush made of natural fibers to help keep breakage to a minimum,” said Dr. Pak.